Lima: Founding

 The founding of Lima, painting by José Effio (1845–1920) in the National Museum of Archaeology, Anthropology and History of Peru.

 In 1532, the Spanish and their indigenous allies (from the ethnic groups subdued by the Incas) under the command of Francisco Pizarro took monarch Atahualpa prisoner in the city of Cajamarca.
 Although a ransom was paid, he was sentenced to death for political and strategic reasons.
 After some battles, the Spanish conquered their empire.
 The Spanish Crown named Francisco Pizarro governor of the lands he had conquered.
 Pizarro decided to found the capital in the Rímac river valley, after a failed attempt to establish it in Jauja.

 He considered that Lima was strategically located, close to a favorable coast for the construction of a port but prudently far from it in order to prevent attacks by pirates and foreign powers, on fertile lands and with a suitable cool climate.
-Thus, on 6 January 1535, Lima was founded with the name "City of the Kings", named in this way in honor of the epiphany, on territories that had been of the kuraka Taulichusco.
+Thus, on 6 January 1535, Lima was founded with the name "City of the Kings", named in this way in honor of the Epiphany, on territories that had been of the kuraka Taulichusco.
 The explanation of this name is due to the fact that "around the same time in January, the Spaniards were looking for the place to lay the foundation for the new city, [...] not far from the Pachacámac sanctuary, near the Rímac river.

+On the oldest Spanish maps of Peru, both Lima and Ciudad de los Reyes can be seen together.
 However, as had happened with the region, initially called New Castile and later Peru, the City of the Kings soon lost its name in favor of "Lima".
 Pizarro, with the collaboration of Nicolás de Ribera, Diego de Agüero and Francisco Quintero personally traced the Plaza Mayor and the rest of the city grid, building the Viceroyalty Palace (today transformed into the Government Palace of Peru, which hence retains the traditional name of Casa de Pizarro) and the Cathedral, whose first stone Pizarro laid with his own hands.
 In August 1536, the flourishing city was besieged by the troops of the Inca general Quizu Yupanqui under orders from the monarch Manco Inca Yupanqui who was in Cusco, but the Spanish and their indigenous allies managed to defeat them.
 The Huaylas (Wayllas) army's assistance was of special importance to the Spanish.
 The army arrived personally led by Contarhuancho (Kuntur-Wanchu), a secondary wife of the deceased Emperor Wayna Qhapaq and now a respected kuraka of half the province of Huaylas, the Hanan Huaylas or Upper Huaylas moiety.
 Contarhuancho came to Lima after receiving a plea for help in a quipu message from her daughter, the Huaylas-Inca princess Doña Inés Huaylas Yupanqui.

 In the following years, Lima gained prestige by being designated the capital of the Viceroyalty of Peru and the seat of a Real Audiencia in 1543.
 Since the location of the coastal city was conditioned by the ease of communications with Spain, a close bond with the port of Callao was soon established.